elastic/integrations/packages/apache_tomcat/docs/README.md

 | service.address | Address where data about this service was collected from.
 This should be a URI, network address (ipv4:port or [ipv6]:port) or a resource path (sockets). | keyword |  |  |

-## SLOs
+## SLO

-SLOs allows to set clear, measurable targets for service performance, based on factors like availability, response times, error rates, and other key metrics.
+SLO allows to set clear, measurable targets for service performance, based on factors like availability, response times, error rates, and other key metrics.
 Once you’ve defined your SLOs, you can monitor them in real time, with detailed dashboards that help you quickly identify and troubleshoot any issues that may arise.
 >Note: To create and manage SLOs you need an appropriate [license](https://www.elastic.co/subscriptions).